caro46/SD_efficiency/Xlaevis_KO.md

 ```
 `kallisto_pseudocount_sub.sh` needs to be updated for the resources needed depending on the step run.

 For the indexing, I initially requested 1G of RAM, too low, 10G worked.
 It took 5min36, 1 thread.
-For quantification, BJE previously used 32G for his analysis, doing the same, except requesting 6 tasks (done in 01:28:12 for scanw).
+For quantification, BJE previously used 32G for his analysis, doing the same, except requesting 6 tasks (done in 01:28:12 for scanw, June 13th: dmw run1:, run2:, ccdc: run1:, run2:).

 The `kallisto quant` produces a `.h5`, `.tsv` and `.json` files within each of the directory specify with the `-o`.
 For each samples they are name the same within each directory.
 BJE previously used a trinity utility script to merge all the individuals and obtain a better format.
 ```